minhajmeraj26/DataScience/README.md

     ● Data can be found at http://bit.ly/w-data

     ● What will be predicted score if a student studies for 9.25 hrs/ day?

+# Task-2 : Prediction using Unsupervised ML (Level - Beginner)

+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

+Use R or Python or perform this task.

+Data can be found at https://bit.ly/3cGyP8j